ChristianSteger/grid_interpolation/README.md

 ## To do
 - 'Lists' of points (*points_cons* and *points_cons_next*) in *query_esrg.f90* are currently set to a fixed size of 1000.
-For larger numbers, a memory out of bound error ocurrs.
+For larger numbers, a memory out of bound error occurs.
 This issue could be resolved by implementing an array with a dynamic size, similar to a C++ vector (see e.g., https://stackoverflow.com/questions/8384406/how-to-increase-array-size-on-the-fly-in-fortran).

 ## References
 - Triangle walk (visibility walk): https://inria.hal.science/inria-00072509/document